FatimaMachhouri/sgit/README.md

 ## Documentation
-*Find below the list of commands you can run*
+*Find below the list of commands you can run.*

 ### sgit init
 Permits to initialize a repository as a sgit repository.